-2017 marked the 70th annual Commonwealth & International Student Christmas retreat here at Cumberland Lodge.
-Combining good old fashioned festive cheer with opportunities for deep thinking, we welcomed 58 delegates from 29 countries to discuss and reflect on this year’s theme, Freedom.
+The year 2017 marked the 70th annual Commonwealth & International Student Christmas retreat at Cumberland Lodge.
+Combining good old-fashioned festive cheer with opportunities for deep thinking, we welcomed 58 delegates from 29 countries to discuss and reflect on this year’s theme, 'Freedom'.

 The fun of welcome games on Monday evening was equally matched by the reflective and meditative start to Tuesday’s activities.
 With facilitation by Jessica Ball of Creating Meaning, our first session involved a mindfulness practice, reflections on gratitude and finally served to open up our discussion on freedom, what it means and why it matters.
 While some instinctively worked from a socio-political perspective in exploring this, others took a philosophical and/or psychological approach, highlighting the cultural and academic diversity of delegates.
 A final reflection to close the session revealed the openness with which delegates encountered each other’s ideas and set a tone of inclusion which continued throughout the retreat.

 Paper tear exercise with Jessica Ball of Creating Meaning, taken by Saeed Akkad